sansin5982/Statistics-with-R/Correlation.md

 perfect negative correlation, a value of 0 indicates no correlation, and a value of 1 indicates a perfect positive correlation.

-To perform a correlation analysis, we first need to collect data on the two variables of interest.
+To perform a correlation analysis, we first must collect data on the two variables of interest.
 Once we have the data, we can calculate the correlation coefficient using R.

 For example, suppose we want to examine the relationship between a person’s age and their cholesterol level.
-We collect data on 100 individuals and obtain the following data:
+We collect data on 100 individuals and obtained the following data:

 <table>
 <thead>